pingcap/tidb/docs/design/2018-09-04-histograms-in-plan.md

 And the `expectedCount` we used in physical plan is something same with `Limit`.
 So the row count modification during physical plan won’t be affected.

-After we switch to the cascade-like planner.
-The rule that needs cost to make decision is still a small set of all.
+After we switch to the cascade-like planner, the rule that needs cost to make decision is still a small set of all.
 And the existence of `Group` can also help us.
 If we lazily construct the `statsInfo`, this may not be the bottleneck.

 ### What is the impact of not doing this?